yhs666/mc-docs.zh-cn/articles/documentdb/documentdb-nodejs-application.md

        > [!TIP]
        > createCollection takes an optional requestOptions parameter that can be used to specify the Offer Type for the Collection.
 If no requestOptions.offerType value is supplied then the Collection will be created using the default Offer Type.
        >
-       > For more information on Azure Cosmos DB Offer Types please refer to [Performance levels in Azure Cosmos DB](documentdb-performance-levels.md)
+       > For more information on DocumentDB Offer Types please refer to [Performance levels in DocumentDB](documentdb-performance-levels.md)
        >
        >
 5. 保存并关闭 **docdbUtils.js** 文件。